pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 ### Automatically add an inverted index to your batch table

+By default, the inverted index type is the only type of index that isn't created automatically during segment generation.
+Instead, they are generated when the segments are loaded on the server.
+But, waiting to build indexes until load time increases the startup time and takes up resources with every new segment push, which increases the time for other operations such as rebalance.

-It is possible to force the creation of an inverted index during segment generation by adding an entry to your [table index config](../../configuration-reference/table.md#table-index-config) in the table configuration file.
+To automatically create an inverted index during segment generation, add an entry to your [table index config](../../configuration-reference/table.md#table-index-config) in the table configuration file.

 This setting works with [batch (offline) tables](#batch-table-creation).

+When set to `true`, Pinot creates an inverted index for the columns that you specify in the `invertedIndexColumns` list in the table configuration.

-This setting is `false` by default but you can set `createInvertedIndexDuringSegmentGeneration` to `true` in your table config, as follows:
+This setting is `false` by default.

+Set `createInvertedIndexDuringSegmentGeneration` to `true` in your table config, as follows:

 ```json
 ...